Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce RTX 2080 will be a little bit (about 9%) better at texture filtering than the Radeon RX 5700 XT. (explain)
+Texel RateThe GeForce RTX 2080 should be just a bit (approximately 9%) better at AF than the Radeon RX 5700 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison